Boss2021-eng/Geo-Dev-Lab/week 3/Readme.md

 Although the exported file contains one combined layer, the administrative attributes remain available as separate fields.

-## 6. Missing-Value Assessment
+## 7.Missing-Value Assessment

-The following fields were inspected for missing values:
+The fields of the Lagos LGA dataset was inspected for missing values.
+The following fields had no null values:

 - `adm2_name1`
 - `adm2_name2`